manuelbieh/react-book/basics/rendering-of-elements.md

 ReactDOM.render(myFirstElement, document.getElementById('root'));
 ```

-If you execute the code in the browser, you will see `<div>My first React element</div`  **inside** of the `root` div.
+If you execute this code in the browser, you will see `<div>My first React element</div` **inside** of the `root` div.

 **React elements** are **immutable** meaning that they do not change.
 Once the element has been created, it represents a particular state in the user interface.
 The official React documentation metaphorically speaks of a single frame in a film.
 If we wanted to update the user interface of our application, we would need to create a **new React element** with the updated and changed data — don't be afraid, it sounds more complex than it actually is!

 React is clever enough to figure out which parts of an application have changed and will only update those parts that have actually been updated, thanks to a clever comparison algorithm. **React elements** and their children will be compared to the previous version and only invoke a DOM operation if a change is present.
-If used correctly, React's **reconciliation process** can drastically improve the performance of your application as regular DOM updates are very costly and negatively impact performance.
-Depending on the changes in the **React element**, you might not even need to update a full DOM element every time and often only a few attributes need to change.
+If used correctly, React's **reconciliation process** can drastically improve the performance of our application as regular DOM updates are very costly and negatively impact performance.
+Depending on the changes in the specific **React element**, you might not even need to update a full DOM element every time and often only a few attributes need to change.

 But let's look at that in practice: